globalbioticinteractions/name-alignment-template/README.md

 1. create your own repository using this repository as a template
 2. edit the README.md and add the urls / filenames to the resources you'd like to review.
 Note that only the following types are supported at time of writing (June 2022): ```text/csv```, ```text/tab-separated-values```, ```application/dwca```, and ```application/rss+xml```.
 Also, delete any taxonomy entries that you are not interested in: the fewer taxonomies to align with, the faster the review.
-3. edit taxonomies list in the README.md [front-matter](https://jekyllrb.com/docs/front-matter/) to select those you are interested to work with
+3. edit taxonomies list in the README.md [front-matter](https://jekyllrb.com/docs/front-matter/) to select those you are interested to work with.
+Many are configured by default, and you can customize to make the configuration work best for your names.
 4. for now only names in column "scientificName" (tsv/csv), and "http://rs.tdwg.org/dwc/terms/scientificName" (DwC-A) will be aligned
 5. commit the changes to github
 6. inspect results of name alignment in "Github Actions" (e.g., [sample results](https://github.com/globalbioticinteractions/name-alignment-template/raw/main/img/name-alignment-review-2022-11-14.log))